 Father Joseph Cataldo, S. J. purchased 320 acres of land and water in Spokane, Washington to establish Gonzaga University in 1881.
-Today, the private, not-for-profit Gonzaga University retains its Roman Catholic (Jesuit) roots, however has expanded to include the education of nearly 8,000 young men and women of varied faiths.
+Today, the private, not-for-profit Gonzaga University retains its Jesuit roots and has expanded to include the education of nearly 8,000 young men and women of varied faiths.

 - College of Arts & Sciences